microsoft/pxt-adafruit/olddocs/js/serial-library.md

 })
 ```

-## How to read the micro:bit's serial output from your computer
+## How to read the @boardname@'s serial output from your computer

 Unfortunately, using the serial library requires quite a bit of a setup.

 ### Windows

-You must install a device driver (for the computer to recognize the serial interface of the micro:bit); then, you must also install a terminal emulator (which is going to connect to the micro:bit and read its output).
+You must install a device driver (for the computer to recognize the serial interface of the @boardname@); then, you must also install a terminal emulator (which is going to connect to the @boardname@ and read its output).
 Here's how to do it:

 * Follow instructions at https://developer.mbed.org/handbook/Windows-serial-configuration in order to install the device driver
 * Install a terminal emulator; we recommend [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 At the time of this writing, the latest version is 4.88 and can be downloaded [from here](http://en.osdn.jp/frs/redir.php?m=jaist&f=%2Fttssh2%2F63767%2Fteraterm-4.88.exe).
 Follow the instructions from the installer.

-Once both the driver and the terminal emulator are installed, plug in the micro:bit and wait until the device is fully setup.
+Once both the driver and the terminal emulator are installed, plug in the @boardname@ and wait until the device is fully setup.
 Then, open TeraTerm.

 * Hit `File` > `New Connection`
 * Check "Serial"; in the dropdown menu, pick the COM port that says "mbed Serial Port".
 Hit `Ok`.